Generalization Bounds of Surrogate Policies for Combinatorial Optimization Problems: Main results

-\begin{continuance}{ex:stoVSP} In the context of the stochastic vehicle scheduling, $G$ corresponds to the digraph $D$ we introduced, and $\calG$ to all possible digraphs"?
-Assuming that $\calG$ is finite is therefore natural: since no firm is going to serve an infinite number of requests, $\calG$ is a subset of the set of acyclic digraphs with at most $n^{\rmv}$ vertices for some $n^{\rmv}$.
+\begin{continuance}{ex:stoVSP} In the context of stochastic vehicle scheduling, $G$ corresponds to the digraph~$D$ we introduced on p.~\pageref{ex:stoVSP}, and $\calG$ to all possible digraphs.
+Assuming that $\calG$ is finite is therefore natural: since no firm is going to serve an infinite number of requests, $\calG$ is a subset of the set of acyclic digraphs with at most a fixed number of vertices.
 Since we are working with the flow polytope, $d(G)$ corresponds to the number of arcs $|A|$ in digraph $D$.
-The second part of the assumption holds if costs are positive and if there is a maximum cost that can be encountered per task, which is natural in any real life setting. \end{continuance}
+The second part of the assumption holds if costs are nonnegative and if there is a maximum cost that can be encountered per task, which is natural in any real life setting.
+Furthermore, we use a generalized linear model with $\theta_a = \bfw^\top \bfphi_a$, where $\bfphi_a$ encodes some features of the connection $a$, related to the slack between the tasks that are the tail and the head of $a$.
+In applications, it is natural to assume that this slack is bounded, which gives Assumption~\ref{lip}. \end{continuance}

 \begin{continuance}{ex:scheduling} In the context of single machine scheduling, the set of feasible solutions depends only on the number $n$ of tasks.
 As a consequence, $G$ can be identified with $n$, and $\calG$ is the subset of~$\bbZ_+$ corresponding to instance sizes.
 Supposing that it is finite only amounts to having an upper bound on the number of tasks.
 Finally, $d(G) = n$. \end{continuance}